Jalen137/Consumer-Credit-Risk/README.md

 These metrics were chosen because the goal of the project is decision-making, not just prediction accuracy.

+## Exploratory Data Analysis (EDA)

+Before modeling, exploratory data analysis was conducted in Python to understand target balance, feature behavior, and potential signal.

+Key EDA steps included:
+- Examining the default vs non-default distribution to assess class imbalance
+- Visualizing feature distributions for defaulters and non-defaulters
+- Reviewing correlations among numeric features to identify non-linear relationships
+- Inspecting the distribution of predicted default probabilities

+The default rate was approximately 22%, indicating moderate class imbalance and motivating the use of class-weighted models.
+Several financial behavior variables showed clear distributional differences between defaulters and non-defaulters.
+Correlation analysis suggested non-linear relationships, supporting the use of tree-based models such as XGBoost.

+EDA was used strictly to validate data quality and modeling direction.
+All business-facing decisions are driven by model outputs rather than raw feature exploration.

+---

+## Risk Segmentation and Profit Logic

+Rather than relying on a single probability cutoff, applicants were segmented into three risk bands based on percentiles of predicted default probability:

+- Low Risk: bottom 30%
+- Medium Risk: middle 40%
+- High Risk: top 30%

+This approach ensures stable group sizes and supports portfolio-level decision making.

+A simple profit framework was applied:
+- +$1,000 for a paid loan
+- −$5,000 for a defaulted loan

+Expected profit was calculated using default rates within each risk band rather than individual loan outcomes.
+This allows decisions to be evaluated at a policy level instead of on a single-loan basis.

+---

+## Excel Decision Dashboard

+An Excel dashboard was built to translate model outputs into business decisions.
+Excel is used only for decision-making and scenario analysis, not for modeling.

+The dashboard includes:
+- Policy assumption inputs (profit per paid loan, loss per default)
+- A risk band summary table with loan counts, default rates, and expected profit
+- Visualizations showing default rates, loan distribution, and expected profit by risk band
+- A written interpretation tying all charts to a clear credit policy

+All row-level calculations are handled in Python.
+Excel summarizes results at the portfolio level, mirroring how credit decisions are reviewed in real business settings.

+---

+## Business Interpretation

+Model results show clear separation between risk tiers.
+Default rates increase sharply from Low Risk to High Risk, while profitability declines substantially.
+Portfolio profit is driven almost entirely by Low Risk approvals, while High Risk loans generate large expected losses.

+Medium Risk loans are marginally profitable and represent a tradeoff between growth and risk, suggesting the need for additional controls such as manual review or tighter terms.

+These findings support a disciplined approval policy focused on risk-adjusted profitability rather than approval volume.

+---

+## Limitations and Next Steps

+This project uses a fixed profit and loss assumption and does not account for interest rates, loan size variation, or dynamic borrower behavior over time.
+The model is evaluated on historical data and assumes stable borrower patterns.

+Potential extensions include:
+- Sensitivity analysis on profit and loss assumptions
+- Alternative risk band thresholds
+- Incorporating loan size into profit calculations
+- Time-based validation or out-of-sample testing
+- Adding explainability techniques such as feature importance or SHAP values

+---

+## Conclusion

+This project demonstrates an end-to-end credit risk workflow, from data cleaning and exploratory analysis to predictive modeling and business decision-making.
+By combining Python-based modeling with an Excel decision dashboard, the analysis reflects how risk models are operationalized in practice rather than treated as standalone prediction exercises.

 ## Key Findings
 - The logistic regression model achieved a ROC-AUC of about 0.72 and provided a strong baseline.
 - The XGBoost model improved performance with a ROC-AUC of about 0.78.